 Let's say your situation is less than ideal.

-Maybe you have more debt to deal with than you'd like, or can't seem to find enough margin in your current finances to save or invest enough money.
+Maybe you have more debt than you'd like, or can't seem to find enough margin in your current finances to save or invest enough money.

 Maybe you've been reading this article dead certain that you don't have enough time.

-We've listed below some doubts you might have about potential situations, and provided some different strategies to overcome and make the best of what you've got.
+Below, we've listed some doubts you might have about personal situations, and provided some different strategies to overcome and make the best of what you've got.